bruno-delfino1995/local-environment/README.md

 kind delete cluster --name oddin
 ```

+## Commands

+To make your life a little easier, we've created a `Makefile` with minimal commands.

+- `install` to create and setup a cluster and context
+- `uninstall` to remove the cluster and context
+- `stop` to pause your cluster for a moment

 ## Contributing

 Feel free to implement any script that might speed up the daily life of our fellow contributors, only remember to have a `--help` on it.